of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels in 2018–19

 Burden of disease

-In 2011, mental health and substance use disorders were the leading cause (19%) of total disease burden for Indigenous Australians—the leading causes were:
+In 2018, mental and substance use disorders were the leading cause (23%) of total disease burden for Indigenous Australians, and was responsible for 42% of the non-fatal burden (46% for males and 38% for females).

 What does the data tell us?